- Lightning is a protocol that enables cheap and fast native bitcoin transactions.

 - Lightning as an interoperable payment protocol between professional custodians seems to have found solid product market fit.
 Expect significant volume, adoption, and usage going forward.

 - Lightning as a robust sovereign payment protocol has yet to be battle tested.
-Heavy reliance on Tor, which has had massive reliability issues, the friction of active liquidity management, and lack of strong privacy guarantees put it at risk.
+Heavy reliance on Tor, which has had massive reliability issues, the friction of active liquidity management, interactivity constraints on mobile, and lack of strong privacy guarantees put it at risk.

 If you found this post helpful support my work with bitcoin.